2021 GPNP Summit

 How can I nominate a nonprofit or community leader for recognition?

-What will the 2021 GPNP Summit audience consist of and can you provide more of the history behind it?
+What will the 2023 GPNP Summit audience consist of and can you provide more of the history behind it?

-GPNP is a growing coalition of over 500 organizations serving the 10-county Southwestern PA region.
-Our biennial Summit brings together more than 600 people across nonprofit, business, and public sectors.
-The 2021 three-day hybrid Summit, like the others before it, will provide a platform for speakers, learners, community members, and sponsors to share, celebrate, and co-create the amazing work that nonprofits and our partners contribute to building a just region for all.
+In 2021, the three-day hybrid Summit provided a platform for speakers, learners, community members, and sponsors to share, celebrate, and co-create the amazing work that nonprofits and our partners contribute to building a just region for all.
 By fostering opportunities for ongoing connection, we challenge attendees to collaborate with presenters, speakers, and each other to imagine how successes and lessons learned can be used to build effective local and regional solutions to complex challenges.
+Follow @thegpnp on Instagram to see clips from the past Summit to get an idea of what to expect as an audience member!

 Are there scholarships available if I can't afford the Summit?